kfav/vagrant-lamp/README.md

 and deleting the line:
 config.vm.network "forwarded_port", guest: 80, host: 80

-* syncs the "sites" folder with `/var/www/html` inside the box
+* syncs the local "sites" folder with `/var/www/html` inside the box
 - or - change to sync the current folder "./" with '/var/www/html' inside the box.

-* automatically perform all the commands in bootstrap.sh directly after setting up the box for the first time
+* automatically performs all the commands in bootstrap.sh directly after setting up the box for the first time

 The bootstrap.sh will: